Laura May Webb finds that Zoë Brigley’s third poetry collection, Hand and Skull, cuts right to the bone.

-Women’s resilience, underestimated my men and supported in and by nature is a subtle undercurrent throughout the collection.
+Women’s resilience underestimated by men and supported in and by nature is a subtle undercurrent throughout the collection.
 Despite the violence and the oppression, Brigley repeatedly speaks the unspeakable.
 She does not try to make it more palatable.
 She knows what is expected but she does not conform.
-In ‘Lettter to Leda on Getting Married’, Brigley says out loud all that must not be said, unspoken promises made between women, a type of toxic sisterhood that allows women to conform to male expectation and keeps secret women’s true thoughts and desires: ‘I’ll forget you said you still weren’t sure’, ‘I must not say that it isn’t enough to want children’.
+In ‘Letter to Leda on Getting Married’, Brigley says out loud all that must not be said, unspoken promises made between women, a type of toxic sisterhood that allows women to conform to male expectation and keeps secret women’s true thoughts and desires: ‘I’ll forget you said you still weren’t sure’, ‘I must not say that it isn’t enough to want children’.
 These expectations are challenged directly in ‘Rare’:

 Men make of me some strange unearthly creature,

 breathing in clouds for nourishment, but the truth

 is that I like beefsteak, and I like it rare at that.

 The mother archetype is stripped bare in the final part of the collection.
 Brigley’s descriptions of pregnancy, birth and miscarriage are raw and visceral and most importantly real.
 They are the words we feel but cannot express, the pain and the brutality of this uniquely female experience.